-The various additions on the sloping ground to the rear (dating largely from between 1967 and 1979) include a 300-seat auditorium, theatre bar and foyer.
+The various additions on the sloping ground to the rear (dating largely from between 1967 and 1979) include an enlarged auditorium, theatre bar and foyer.
 These interlinked, modular components are visually modest and discreet with few windows or openings.
 The additions are simply constructed of standard mass-produced building materials including cinderblock and red brick.
-While the additions to the rear evidence the incremental development of this theatre complex over time, they do not represent an exceptional example of 20th century theatre design.
+While the additions to the rear evidence the incremental development of this theatre complex over time, they do not represent a notable example of 20th century theatre design.